portfoliotree/backtest-action/README.md

 # Portfolio Backtest Action

-See [portfoliotree/Factors](https://github.com/portfoliotree/factors) for an example of using this action.
+See [the portfoliotree/factors workflow]([https://github.com/portfoliotree/factors](https://github.com/portfoliotree/factors/blob/main/.github/workflows/back_test.yml)) for an example of using this action.

 ## Example usage